I'm Not Scared (novel): Publication history

 The Italian-language, original version of the novel was published in 2001 by Einaudi publishing company in Turin, Italy.

 The English-language translation, completed by Jonathan Hunt, was published in 2003 by Canongate in Edinburgh, Scotland, and in 2004 by Anchor Books in New York, NY.

 Reception

 Ammaniti was nominated for the Best Motion Picture Screenplay at the 2005 Edgar Award for the novel being the screenplay of the picture I'm Not Scared.
 He also won the 2001 Viareggio Prize.

-The book has sold more than 700,000 copies since its publication in 2001, and has been translated in twenty languages.
+The book has sold more than 700,000 copies since its publication in 2001, and has been translated into twenty languages.

 English-language reception

 The Guardian described the experience of reading I'm Not Scared as "closer to that of such Italian neo-realist masterpieces as De Sica's Bicycle Thieves as they appear to us now, imbued with a lyrical but utterly unsentimental nostalgia for lost innocence."

 Michael Dirda of the Washington Post describes Ammaniti’s work as engaging, suspenseful and thrilling.

 Los Angeles Times critic Nick Owchar lauds Ammaniti’s construction of the plot and his success in capturing the horror of a story from a child’s perspective.

 Lawrence Venuti of the New York Times Book Review notes the many American cultural references and the influence of American novels on the style of I’m Not Scared.
 He argues that the novel provides deep insight into themes of class and geographical divisions in Italy, and he applauds the work of Jonathan Hunt in translating the novel to English while capturing the nuances of Ammaniti’s original narration from the child’s perspective.

 John De Falbe of The Spectator argues that I’m Not Scared offers a superficial portrayal of a horrible situation facing a young boy and that Ammaniti does not deeply analyze the ethical dilemmas faced by the protagonist.